stacksgov/sip31-interim-grants/.github/ISSUE_TEMPLATE/submit-a-grant-application.md

 ## 🙂 Applicant Information
 - **Email:**
 - **Twitter:** @_____
-- **Main project/association:** _such as current organization or 'best known for' within the community_
+- **Main project/association:** _Such as your current organization/project or 'best known for' within the community_
 - **Notable ecosystem achievements or impact:** _Limit to 3 bullet points_

 ## 📃 Grant Overview